 In short, dividends reward shareholders by giving them a cut of the company’s profits.
 But there’s more to it than that.
 They can be of great benefit to portfolios in the long-term, especially when re-invested – that’s why they form a crucial part of our investment management strategy at Nutmeg.

-In the second quarter of this year UK companies paid out the largest ever share dividend, totalling £25.3bn.
-US firms are also keen to reward their shareholders – 92 of them, including Coca-Cola, Walmart and Procter & Gamble, have increased their dividends for 25 or more consecutive years.
+In the second quarter of this year UK companies paid out the largest ever share dividend, totalling £25.3bn1.
+US firms are also keen to reward their shareholders – 92 of them, including Coca-Cola, Walmart and Procter & Gamble, have increased their dividends for 25 or more consecutive years2.
 But why are these dividends so important and how can they be best utilised by investors?

 Dividends are a cornerstone of our investment management strategy at Nutmeg.
 The vast majority of the funds we invest in for Nutmeg customers pay income – that is, dividends from equity funds and income from fixed interest funds.
 These dividends are automatically re-invested back in to our customers’ portfolios in our monthly rebalancing process, without any extra charge.

-Financial Times Investors Cash in on UK dividends boom October 26th 2012
+2. Financial Times, Investors cash in on UK dividends boom – 26th October 2012

-*Nutmeg calculations using data from Macrobond based on MSCI UK indices.
+3. Nutmeg calculations using data from Macrobond based on MSCI UK indices, 1st January 1971–30th July 2013.
 Figures exclude fees but are net of withholding tax on dividends.

-**Nutmeg calculations using data from Macrobond, MSCI UK indices, Bank of England data on average ‘sight’ deposit rates and the Consumer Price Index.
+4. Nutmeg calculations using data from Macrobond, MSCI UK indices, Bank of England data on average ‘sight’ deposit rates and the Consumer Price Index, 1st June 2007-30th July 2013.
 The return on cash deposits was 9.0% compared to a 19.9% gain in consumer prices